Top-Rated Smart Home Security Systems – Roundup & Reviews

 - Proprietary RF (not Z-Wave); Alexa + Google Assistant integration

-Best for: Renters, frequent movers, or homeowners who prioritize flexibility over deep smart home integration — and want professional-grade monitoring without a long-term commitment.
+Best for: Renters, frequent movers, or homeowners who want professional-grade monitoring without a long-term commitment.

 5. Abode — Best for Multi-Ecosystem Smart Homes